Learn about Ka-band technology and our High-Throughput geostationary satellite

 The three Kacific gateways use equipment from top tier companies to ensure that operations are efficient and reliable.

 Kacific contracted industry leader Kratos Defence and Security Solutions to design, build and commission the large 9-metre antennas and radio frequency equipment.
 These state-of-the –art gateways are located in Australia, Philippines and Indonesia, with the latter two locations using a site diversity arrangement to allow for the best uplink availability possible.
-All gateway locations are controlled from Kacific’s centralised network operations centre (NOC)
+All gateway locations are controlled from Kacific’s centralised network operations centre (NOC) in Singapore.

 Local Partner Terminals